muink/oneplus13t-fix-camera/README.md

 ## Important Notes
 - Prerequisites: You will likely need an unlocked bootloader and root access (e.g., Magisk) to apply this fix.
-- Signal/Network Issues: To fix any cellular network problems after conversion, you will need the "Fix Signal Oneplus 13T" patch available at this XDA Forums thread: https://xdaforums.com/t/rom-pkx110-oxygenos-convert-oneplus-13t-to-13s.4743853/
+- Signal/Network Issues: To fix any cellular network problems after conversion, you will need the "Fix Signal Oneplus 13T" patch: https://github.com/muink/fix-signal-oneplus13t